boyuanliuoptics/DOS-calculation/README.md

 and it will run MPB with the structure-data file *3Dexample.ctl* in the same folder and process the band data and group velocity data into correct format.

-Then use Matlab to run the file *DOS_GGR.m*.
+Then put the data files and DOS calculation file *DOS_GGR.m* in the same directory and use Matlab to run the file *DOS_GGR.m*.
 It will output the DOS data and the corresponding plot as below.

 ![3Dexample](https://github.com/boyuanliuoptics/DOS-calculation/blob/master/3Dexample.png)

-You can change the settings in the the ctl file to use *DOS_Tr.m* to calculate the DOS.
-It is ok to use band data from other band-computing softwares, as long as the band data is in the right form.
+You can change the settings in the the ctl file at the beginning so that the script file *dompb.sh* will output the data for *DOS_Tr.m*.
+Then run the file *DOS_Tr.m* with the band data files in the same directory.
+It will output the DOS data and the corresponding plot as well.

+### Using other band-computing softwares to obatain band data

+The band data is in the right form.

 ## Notice and Future Plans